The Impact of Purging on the Body

 Other Specified Feeding or Eating Disorder (OSFED)

-According to the DSM-5, the category of other specified feeding or eating disorder (OSFED) is applicable to individuals who are experiencing significant distress due to symptoms that are similar to eating disorders, but who do not meet the full criteria for a diagnosis of one of these disorders.
-One experience that may display in OSFED is bulimia nervosa (with purging behaviors occurring for less than once a week and/or less than 3 months) or purging disorder.4
+According to the DSM-5, the category of other specified feeding or eating disorder (OSFED) is applicable to individuals who are experiencing significant distress due to their disordered eating but who do not meet the full criteria for a diagnosis of AN, BN, or ARFID.

 Purging Disorder